You must submit an application if you will be a NEW student at a:

 The McKinney-Vento Homeless Education Assistance Act is a federal law that requires each state education agency (SEA) to ensure that children and youth who are experiencing homelessness have equal access to the same free and appropriate public education, including preschool education, as permanently housed children and youth.

-The Office for the State Superintendent of Education (OSSE) is the SEA for the District of Columbia and works closely with local education agencies (LEAs) to ensure this education is provided.
-To learn more about the Act and to find out who the homeless liaison is at your school, please visit OSSE’s Homeless Education Program webpage.
+The Office for the State Superintendent of Education (OSSE) is the SEA for the District of Columbia and works closely with local education agencies (LEAs) to ensure that educational opportunities, supports and services are provided.
+To learn more about the Act and to identify the homeless liaison for your school, please visit OSSE’s Homeless Education Program webpage.
 You may also contact OSSE’s Homeless Education Program for additional information at (202) 478-5927 or HEP.OSSE@dc.gov.

 No, students who are currently experiencing homelessness do not have to prove DC residency.
 The residency requirements include an exemption for students experiencing homelessness.
 If you have questions about your particular situation, please email HEP.OSSE@dc.gov or contact your school's homeless liaison.
 If you are unsure of who the homeless liaison is for your school, a list of DC homeless liaisons can be found here.